Chain gang: Reintroduction

 In 2011, Tim Hudak, former leader of the Progressive Conservative Party of Ontario in Canada, campaigned on introducing penal labour in the province, referred to by many as chain gangs.
 He lost seats to the provincial Liberals which formed another majority government in the subsequent general election.

-According to their own policies, Britain First (a British far-right political organization) want to re-introduce chain gangs "to provide labour for national public works".
+According to their own policies, Britain First (a British far-right political organization) want to reintroduce chain gangs "to provide labour for national public works".
 This is part of their aim to turn prisons from "cosy holiday camps" into "a place of hard labour".

 In 2013, Brevard County Jail in Sharpes, Florida reintroduced chain gangs as a deterrent on crime in a pilot project.
 Ex-convict Larry Lawton, critical of this move, said, "Chain gangs send a bad message about our county", adding "I don't think people want to come to this county as a tourist or a beach person and see people in chains."
 Instead he proposed a better use of law enforcement resources would be to combat drug addiction because he says it is a "contributing factor" to criminal activity.